Table of Contents

 What I learnt: overextending is bad, and interest rates won’t always stay low.

-Fortunately, now the banks have dialed back how much they will lend to stop people from getting into the same mess I had found myself in.
+Fortunately, now the banks have dialled back how much they will lend to stop people from getting into the same mess I had found myself in.
 Always remember that Home loan repayments can change in the future.

 So how much should I borrow?